-With guaranteed stop loss orders, there are a few conditions that follow the insurance of the stoppage of prices.
-Traders can only place guaranteed stop loss orders during trading hours.
+With guaranteed stop-loss orders, there are a few conditions that follow the insurance of the stoppage of prices.
+Traders can only place guaranteed stop-loss orders during trading hours.
 Placing the order must be at least a certain distance far away (5%) from the current price on the market.
 By adding the stop loss orders to an active trade, the margin necessary must be the standard margin rate set defined by the financial regulator of the broker.
-Outside of trading hours, traders can move the stop loss order price away from the current price on the market, but not closer.
+Outside of trading hours, traders can move the stop-loss order price away from the current price on the market, but not closer.

-Broker Trading and Non Trading Fees
+Broker Trading and Non-Trading Fees

-The second most important factor is any fees that might occur during trading or when handling your money in and out of your trading account.
+The second most important factor in any fees that might occur during trading or when handling your money in and out of your trading account.
 It is important to check what type of spread a broker offers, fixed or floating, as well as to compare the amount of the spread with that of several brokers.
 Also, always check if there are any commission fees related to your trading activity, or if the broker requires a deposit or withdrawal fee.
-Furthermore, all forex brokers charge rollover or swap fees for keeping a position open over night, when the markets are closed.
+Furthermore, all forex brokers charge rollover or swap fees for keeping a position open overnight, when the markets are closed.

 Best Forex Brokers with the Tightest and Lowest Spreads

 Here are the best forex brokers with low spreads to trade with globally: